BIRDSgroup/mdn/docs/nemo-biccn-test.md

 The BICCN portal contains two plots, One is PCA and another is tSNE.
 The PCA plots over there are in 3D, but from a certain angle they look almost the same as the ones that we have in 2D.
 The tSNE plots are similar but not exactly the same, which I believe is due to tSNE being a non-deterministic algorithm.

 Cell labels for almost all clusters are in agreement, with differences in granularity (with our labels being more granular).
+There are however some cases, where the labels are different (which could be due to the differences in how the labels are assigned i.e. GSEA vs Marker genes).

 ### Experiment 1:
 - [Brain Architecture Portal](http://braincircuits.org/viewer4/mouse/map/28918N/7648125), [NeMo Portal](https://portal.nemoarchive.org/files/bd318b43-6460-47f9-85f6-c74c3f67d2af), [BICCN Portal](https://singlecell.broadinstitute.org/single_cell/study/SCP477/single-nuclei-dataset-orb-pl-md720-md721?scpbr=biccn-anatomy-and-morphology-project)